FDMediagroep/fdmg-css-grid/README.md

 There are many issues regarding the FlexBox fallback.
 It does not mirror all features available with CSS Grid.
 One of such issues is the gap.
 When you want to implement a more advanced responsive layout I.e. 4 columns becomes 3 columns or even less and you want to hide the extraneous column then the gap space will not be shown correctly.

+## Demo
+The demo will run on `localhost:3008`.

+### Build and run demo page
+1. `npm install`
+1. `npm run build`
+1. `npm run start`
+#### Stop demo
+You need to stop the demo manually or it will keep running until you reboot.
+1. `npm run stop`

+### Make adjustments to the demo
+You may want to play around with the demo.
+When you do that you probably want the demo to auto-transpile and reload.
+For this you can start a few watches which auto-transpiles your server and client code:
+1. `npm run watch-client`
+1. `npm run watch-server`
+1. `npm run start` - start the server
+When you've followed the above steps whenever you change the TypeScript files it will auto-transpile and the server will reload with the new assets.

+### Compile release code
+The following will transpile the demo page with the `production` flag.
+1. `npm run release`
+or to only transpile the TypeScript for release:
+1. `npm run compile-release`